 Hyperlight Drifter is evocative of the fantastic The Legend of Zelda: A Link to the Past, and shares many of its 2D, top-down assets with that celebrated title.
 Great combat with a light sword, unique and captivating visuals, and more have made Hyperlight Drifter a favorite, earning high accolades and scores from The Escapist, Eurogamer, Game Informer, and GameSpot.

 This one is just totally badass.
 Katana Zero is a pixel platformer developed by Askiisoft that combines so much to love about the action genre.
 You have katanas, slicing, dicing, blood, and instant death upon getting hit.
-You play the part of Subject Zero, making their way across the neo-noir city of New Mecca.
+You play the part of Subject Zero, making your way across the neo-noir city of New Mecca.

 The game contains stylish action that reminds me of a mix of the John Wick movies and Ninja Gaiden, but it also has some fascinating and fantastic storytelling methods.
 It deals with things like childhood PTSD and ethics.